baskerville/bspwm/README.md

 - `gapless_monocle` — Whether to remove gaps for tiled windows in monocle mode.

-- `focus_follows_pointer` — Wether to focus the window under the pointer.

 - `adaptative_raise` — Prevent floating windows from being raised when they might cover other floating windows.

 - `apply_shadow_property` — Enable shadows for floating windows via the `_COMPTON_SHADOW` property.